voke1/MUTA/README.md

 2. User can signup.
 3. User can login.
 4. User can view dashboard
-5. Admin can selected Language
+5. User can selected Language

 ## Technologies utilised